The Running Mates: Human Rights

 The Running Mates: Human Rights (Korean: 달리는 조사관) is a 2019 South Korean television series starring Lee Yo-won and Choi Gwi-hwa.
-Based on the 2015 novel of the same name by Song Shi-woo, it aired on OCN's Wednesdays and Thursdays at 23:00 KST time slot from September 18 to October 31, 2019.
+Based on the 2015 novel of the same name by Song Shi-woo, it aired on OCN's Wednesdays and Thursdays at 23:00 KST from September 18 to October 31, 2019.

 Synopsis

 The series follows a group of investigators who work for South Korea's Human rights commission.